danyarmoski/spina-dev-challenge/README.md

 - Run the application in ECS or EKS
 - Use RDS for PostgreSQL
 - Store any assets inside of S3
-- Manage secrets properly using either parameter store or Secrets Manager
+- Manage secrets properly using either Parameter Store or Secrets Manager
 - Add CI/CD to build and push images, then deploy to the appropriate environment